yangchigi/coder/docs/admin/encryption.md

 # Database Encryption

 By default, Coder stores external user tokens in plaintext in the database.
-This is undesirable in high-security environments, as an attacker with access to the database can use these tokens to impersonate users.
-Database Encryption allows Coder administrators to encrypt these tokens at-rest, preventing attackers from using them.
+Database Encryption allows Coder administrators to encrypt these tokens at-rest, preventing attackers with database access from using them to impersonate users.

 ## How it works